minsung-git/blog/Tips/Deep copy for object.md

-While copy data for primitive types copys data, object and array work differently.
-It just give it a reference pointer.
+While copy data for primitive types copying values, for object and array works differently.
+It just gives it a reference pointer.

-Let'see together.
+Let's see together.

 I create studentB by copying studentA.
 ```